CoccodrillooXDS/GPS/README.md

 6. Open a web browser and visit `http://localhost:3000`

 # Contributing
-You can contribute to the project by making a pull request or by creating an issue.
+You can contribute to the project by creating a pull request or an issue.

 To contribute, you can fork the repository and after you made your changes, you can create a pull request.